Ester-Nachum/recipe-collection/README.md

 Collection Recipe is a web application developed using Angular for the client-side and C# for the server-side.
 It provides functionality for managing recipes, including adding, deleting, and displaying recipes.
 Additionally, the system incorporates user management features.

-Certainly!
-Here is the "Getting Started" section that you can copy and paste into your README file:

 ## Getting Started